stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 Scripts can persist their configuration across patch saves and reloads.
 The mechanism is a pair of hooks:

-- **`rack.onUnload()`** — called when the script is about to be torn down (replaced, module reset, or module removed).
+- **`rack.onSave()`** — called to snapshot the script's current config for persistence.
 If it returns a value, that value is serialized to JSON and stored with the module's patch data.
+Must be side-effect-free: it may be called repeatedly (including on every autosave), so it should only read state, never mutate it.
 - **`rack.onLoad(persistedConfig)`** — called when the script loads.
 If a persisted config exists, it is deserialized from JSON and passed as `persistedConfig` (a JavaScript object in QuickJS, a Lua table in Lua).
 If no config was persisted, `persistedConfig` is `undefined` (QuickJS) / `nil` (Lua).

+`rack.onUnload()` is a separate, teardown-only hook (see [Callbacks](#callbacks-on-the-rack-object)) — **its return value is ignored** and it is not part of the persistence mechanism.
+Scripts written before `rack.onSave()` existed, which only returned their config from `onUnload()`, will persist nothing until migrated to `rack.onSave()` — there is no automatic fallback.

 The persisted value must be a plain JSON-serializable object (booleans, numbers, strings, arrays, and nested objects).
 Functions and other non-serializable values are silently dropped.
-If `onUnload()` returns nothing (or returns a non-serializable value), no config is persisted and `onLoad()` receives `undefined`/`nil`.
+If `onSave()` returns nothing (or returns a non-serializable value), no config is persisted and `onLoad()` receives `undefined`/`nil`.

 A typical pattern: